fran-00/PyIntruder/README.md

 - [ ]: Add game events.
 - [ ]: Show the world map, which is probably too large to be contained in a signal as a string.
 Maybe I'll try creating a widget for it.
 - [ ]: Improve algorithms used to calculate item stats so that gameplay is as balanced as possible.
-- [ ]: Add the ability to navigate through command history using up and down arrow keys.
+- [ ]: Add the functionality to navigate through command history using up and down arrow keys.
+- [ ]: Add the functionality to export the entire game log to a txt file.

 Here's a scheme of the game structure so far: